brambg/Data-Scopes-Developers-2018/schedule/workshop_intro.md

 ## Workshop purpose

 The purpose of the workshop is to make researchers aware of the different aspects of dealing with large-scale data.
-With data scopes we want to achieve the following:
+With data scopes we wan t to achieve the following:

 - __insight into data processing__: processing data is an essential and inseparable part of research and not just an inevitable technical process after which the real research can beginnen
 - __transparancy of research__: make research based on the processing and analysis of large and complex data more Transparent